 Who Rents Furnished Properties

 While furnished homes appeal to a broad range of tenants, the target renter is usually either a student, expatriate, or tourist.
-They are people that want to stay somewhere long enough to want more than a hotel room but are not looking to stay any longer than a year.
+They are people who want to stay somewhere long enough to want more than a hotel room but are not looking to stay any longer than a year.

 For such a tenant, purchasing furniture only to use it on a short-term basis may not make sense.
 What’s more, moving is one of life’s major stressors.
 Some studies even rank it up there together with divorce or separation.